krbaker/hass-sunpower/README.md

 `binary_sensor` | Working/Not Working status for each device.
 `sensor` | Most data available from the PVS system including per-panel data.

-{% if not installed %}
 ## Installation

 1. Click install.
 1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Sunpower".

-{% endif %}

-## Configuration is done in the UI, it will ask for a host (ip works) hint: most sunpower systems are at 172.27.153.1
+## Configuration is done in the UI
+ * it will ask for a host (ip works)
+ * hint: most sunpower systems are at 172.27.153.1

 <!---->